 In 2018, the Assistant to the Provost and the Dean of Students conducted a study in which they reviewed ten years of data about academic standing.
-They found that students who went on academic probation (with a G.P.A. under 2.0) had a 4% chance of graduation, while those who had a 2.0-2.5 GPA had a 35% chance.
-These results led to a new academic standing called Academic Warning for students with a G.P.A. of 2.0-2.2.
-This designation means that a student is still in good standing but in danger of probation.
+In this study, they found that those who went on academic probation (those who had a G.P.A. under 2.0) had a 4% chance of graduation, while those who had a 2.0-2.5 GPA had a 35% chance.
+These results were acted on by following up with a new academic standing entitled Academic Warning which captured students with a G.P.A. of 2.0-2.2.
+This designation means that a student is still in good standing but is close to landing on probation.
 Students in this category are required to meet with a coach from ACT to determine need for services.
-On average, 150 students per semester are flagged as Academic Warning, triggering outreach by student support offices.
+On average 150 students per semester fall into this category, providing opportunities for them to have greater contact with university resources.

-FSU has a cohort default rate below the national average, which it publishes along average student loan debt upon graduation and loan repayment estimates.
+FSU monitors and publishes its default and loan repayment rates.
+With a cohort default rate below the national average, the institution regularly publishes average student loan debt upon graduation and loan repayment estimates.